Morro do Chapéu

 About Morro do Chapéu

 Morro do Chapéu State Park is a protected area in the central Bahia highlands, located on the northern edge of the Chapada Diamantina region.
-The park preserves a dramatic landscape of sandstone plateaus, sculpted rock formations, waterfalls, and transitional vegetation between caatinga semi-arid scrubland and cerrado savanna.
+[1] The park preserves a dramatic landscape of sandstone plateaus, sculpted rock formations, waterfalls, and transitional vegetation between caatinga semi-arid scrubland and cerrado savanna, covering approximately 46,000 hectares.
 Its centerpiece is the Morro do Chapéu, a hat-shaped mountain that gives the town and park their name.
-The park is renowned for scenic viewpoints, historical mining sites, prehistoric caves, and unique geological features dating back billions of years.
+The park is renowned for scenic viewpoints, historical mining sites, prehistoric cave art, and unique geological features.
 It offers visitors a rich combination of natural beauty, outdoor adventure, and cultural heritage in the heart of Bahia's sertão.

 Wildlife Ecosystems